KQM-git/TCL/evidence/combat-mechanics/tech/glide-cancel.md

 While in a wind current (such as Venti hold skill), you can jump, glide, and land instantly.
 This is done by jumping, then pressing jump again exactly 4 frames later at 60 fps, or 2 frames later at 30 fps (not sure but I tried counting how many frames the jump took).
 Has worked with every character I've tried so far, but there may be examples where this doesn't work.
+Can be known as glide cancel, wave dash, or wavedash.

 **Evidence:**
 I found this technique through this video: [Bilibili Video](https://www.bilibili.com/video/BV1Cb4y1d7Kr?from=search&seid=9267604745435991278)